 |There is a continuous exchange of solutes in ECF between plasma and interstitial fluid through the pores of the capillary membranes.
 Both plasma and interstitial fluid have the same composition except the protein, which is higher in plasma because the pores are impermeable to protein.|

-Difference between the Composition of ECF and ICF
+Difference Between the Composition of Extracellular Fluid and Intracellular Fluid

-There is a highly permeable membrane between the plasma and interstitial fluid, allowing the continuous exchange of solutes between the two compartments.
-The membrane has a low permeability to proteins, allowing only a small amount of proteins to be leaked from the plasma to the interstitial fluid.
-This makes the concentration of proteins in plasma higher than interstitial fluid.
+There is a highly permeable membrane between the plasma and interstitial fluid, allowing the continuous exchange of solutes between the 2 compartments.
+The membrane has a low permeability to proteins, allowing only a small amount of proteins to leak from the plasma into the interstitial fluid.
+This makes the concentration of proteins in plasma higher than that in interstitial fluid.

-The large anionic proteins in plasma make a net negative charge, therefore attracting the positively charged ions (cations), such as potassium and sodium ions; thus, holding an extra amount of cations in the plasma along with protein.
+The large anionic proteins in plasma result in a net negative charge.
+This attracts positively charged ions (cations), such as potassium and sodium ions; thus, holding an extra amount of cations in the plasma along with protein.

 Extracellular fluid contains a high concentration of: